 Bit shocking to see JR lay the boot into Doink here.
 Sure, face Doink was just a plain bad idea but the original Matt Bourne Heel Doink deserved a lot more than a feud with Crush.
 But again, it’s interesting to see the Sports Entertainment banner being waved by Monsoon.

 It’s also interesting to have it infantilised almost straight away.
 Entertain the little ones?
 Fair enough but this is wrestling, the greatest sport of them all.
 You can almost hear the backstage talk here, the clash of the two points of view.
 One side, the sports entertainment and the other side the pro wrestling.
-It’s something that WWE swings between constantly, with what Vince wants the final decision.
+It’s something that WWE swings between constantly, with what Vince wants being the final decision.

 But this isn’t the best bit of the match, this happens at the end.

 Now, remember whilst the philosophical battle about the company is behind thrashed out between JR and Monsoon, Kevin Kelly and The King are still there.
 Lawler keeps his peace for most of the match, occasionally telling JR this isn’t the time or place and to call the match.
-Kevin Kelly is trying to call the match, squeezing in as much play by play as he can.
+Kevin Kelly actually is trying to call the match, squeezing in as much play by play as he can.

 At times he sounds genuinely upset at JR’s change in attitude, at one point calling Ross his idol.
 He’s like a child listening to his parents fighting.
-But this reaches a peak at the end of the match when Fake Diesel comes down (dodging a backstage interview with Doc Hendrix) and interferes in the match.
+But this reaches a peak at the end of the match when Fake Diesel comes down (heroically dodging a backstage interview with Doc Hendrix) and interferes in the match.
 As the Fake wrestlers start laying into Savio, Kelly’s existential crisis explodes: